andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 - `componentDidUnload`
   The component has been removed from the DOM

-To use this hooks you simply need to implement in your component a method with the same name.
+To use this hooks you simply need to implement a method with the same name in your component.

 So, in our case, you can implement the `componentWillLoad()` method and initialize the component, as shown below: